James M. Cox: Early life and career

-Cox was born on a farm near the tiny Butler County, Ohio, in the village of Jacksonburg, he was the youngest son of Gilbert Cox and Eliza (née Andrew); Cox had six siblings.
+Cox was born on a farm near the tiny Butler County, Ohio, in the village of Jacksonburg.
+He was the youngest son of Gilbert Cox and Eliza (née Andrew); Cox had six siblings.
 He was named James Monroe Cox at birth; he was later known as James Middleton Cox, possibly because he spent part of his early years in Middletown, Ohio.
-Cox was educated in a one-room school until age 16.
-After his parents divorced, Cox moved with Eliza in 1886 to Middletown, where he started a journalistic apprenticeship at the Middletown Weekly Signal published by John Q. Baker.
+Up to 16, he went to a one-room school.
+After his parents divorced, Cox moved with Eliza in 1886 to Middletown, where he was apprenticed to the Middletown Weekly Signal published by John Q. Baker.

 In 1892, Cox received a job at the Cincinnati Enquirer as a copy reader on the telegraph desk, and later started to report on spot news including the railroad news.
 In 1894, he became an assistant to Middletown businessman Paul J. Sorg who was elected to U.S. Congress, and spent three formative years in Washington, D.C.
 Sorg helped Cox to acquire the struggling Dayton Evening News, and Cox, after renaming it into the Dayton Daily News, turned it by 1900 into a successful afternoon newspaper outperforming competing ventures.
 He refocused local news, increased national, international and sports news coverage based on Associated Press wire service, published timely market quotes with stock-exchange, grain and livestock tables, and introduced several innovations including photo-journalistic approach to news coverage, suburban columns, book serializations and McClure's Saturday magazine supplement inserts, among others.
 Cox started a crusade against Dayton's Republican boss, Joseph E. Lowes, who used his political clout to profit from government deals.
 Cox also confronted John H. Patterson, president of Dayton's National Cash Register Co., revealing facts of antitrust violations and bribery.
 In 1905, foretelling his future media conglomerate, Cox acquired the Springfield Press-Republic published in Springfield, Ohio, and renamed it the Springfield Daily News.